AI-Aided Online Adaptive OFDM Receiver: Design and Experimental Results: Architectures of AI-aided OFDM receivers

-As the FC-DNN receiver in \cite{8052521}, the ComNet receiver \cite{gao2018comnet} also employs offline training but online deployment method.
-Different from the end-to-end training of the FC-DNN receiver \cite{8052521}, the ComNet receiver \cite{gao2018comnet} adopts a two-stage training, where the CE subnet and SD subnet are trained separately and successively as shown in Fig. \ref{ComNet training}.
-Once the training process of the CE subnet is done, the parameters in the CE subnet will be fixed and invariant in the following training process of the SD subnet.
-The labels of training data include randomly generated transmitted bitstreams for updating the SD subnet and the specific channel model for updating the CE subnet.
-To train the CE subnet, the multiplicative parameters are initialized by the real-valued LMMSE CE weight matrix, and Loss1 in Fig. \ref{ComNet training} is calculated by the mean-squared error (MSE) between channel labels and the output of CE subnet.
-Similarly, the MSE between the bitstreams labels and the output of SD subnet is regarded as Loss2 in Fig. \ref{ComNet training}.
-Besides, the Adam optimizer \cite{Kingma2014Adam} is employed in both Optimizer1 and Optimizer2 in Fig. \ref{ComNet training}.
+Similar to the FC-DNN receiver in \cite{8052521}, the ComNet receiver \cite{gao2018comnet} uses offline training but online deployment method.
+Different from the FC-DNN receiver, which executes end-to-end training\cite{8052521}, the ComNet receiver \cite{gao2018comnet} adopts a two-stage training where the CE and SD subnets are trained separately and successively.
+Once the training process of the CE subnet is done, the parameters in the CE subnet will be fixed in the following training process of the SD subnet.
+The labels of the training data include randomly generated transmitted bitstreams for updating the SD subnet and the specific channel model for updating the CE subnet.

-The novelty of the ComNet receiver \cite{gao2018comnet} is that it introduces the expert knowledge into wireless communications and breaks the black box of pure data-driven AI receiver in \cite{8052521}.
-The ComNet provides a general architecture to enable the combination of the DNN networks and the traditional communication blocks and the DNN networks can be replaced by other forms with regard to specific cases, such as using the bi-directional long short-term memory (Bi-LSTM) network \cite{1556215} under the CP removal case in \cite{gao2018comnet}.
+The ComNet receiver \cite{gao2018comnet} exploits expert knowledge and breaks the black box of the purely data-driven AI receiver in \cite{8052521}.
+Similar to the FC-DNN receiver, the output layer of the SD subnet has ${N}/{\text{8}}$ neurons and 8 SD subnets that work together in the ComNet receiver.